 - Add any employee deductions/contributions to employee records.

-- Add any missing information listed at the top of the page, including your SUTA tax rate.
+- Add your SUTA tax rate.

 - Have the hours, wages, deductions, and tax amounts for each pay date for each employee available from the beginning of the year, including the current quarter.